 But as far as complaints go, I generally expect discussions on the conduct of public figures to be done in public.
 If you don’t like the opinions I expressed, the correct response is to say which of my opinions are wrong and why.
 If you are a public figure and you don’t like what I wrote about you, you are welcome to use my comments to respond (I have a right of reply policy, and comments of this nature will be published unedited within reason).
 However, I only undertake to do what is necessary to stay within the law.
 If I’ve got something factually wrong, I will correct it; if it’s misleading, I will clarify it.

-For the avoidance of doubt – and for the benefit of people who don’t get this – a statement of fact is not wrong (or a lie, or a smear) just because I didn’t follow it up with your preferred counterargument.
-It’s not my job to make your arguments for you.
+For the avoidance of doubt – and for the benefit of people who don’t get this – a statement of fact is not wrong (or a lie, or a smear) just because it doesn’t support your point of view.
+There might be a counter-argument I didn’t cover, but it’s not my job to make your arguments for you.